-We consider the pdf $P(W{cl})$ which is plotted in (Fig. 14a).
+We consider the pdf $P(W{cl})$ which is plotted in (figure 14(a)).
 Notice that for small n the distributions are double peaked and very complex.
-They tend to a gaussian for large n (inset of Fig. 14a).
-On Fig. 14b), we plot the normalized symmetry function of $W{cl,n}$ .
-We can see that the curves are close to the line of slope one.
+They tend to a Gaussian for large n (inset of figure 14(a)).
+In figure 14(b), we plot the normalized symmetry function of $W{cl,n}$ .
+We can see that the curves are close to the line of slope 1.
 For high values of work, the dispersion of the data increases due to the lack of events.
 The slope tends toward 1 as expected by the SSFT.
-It is remarkable that straight lines are obtained even for n close to 1, where the distribution presents a very complex and unusual shape (Fig. 14a).
+It is remarkable that straight lines are obtained even for n close to 1, where the distribution presents a very complex and unusual shape (figure 14(a)).
 We do not discuss here the case of $W{s,n}$ as the behavior is quite similar to that of $W{cl,n}$ [40].
-The very fast convergency to the asymptotic value of the the SSFT is quite striking in this example.
-The measurement are in fully agreement with a realistic model based on the Fokker Planck equations where the measured values of U(x, t) has been inserted [46].
-This example shows the application of FT in a non-linear case where the distributions are strongly non-Gaussian.
+The very fast convergence to the asymptotic value of the SSFT is quite striking in this example.
+The measurements are in full agreement with a realistic model based on the Fokker-Planck equations where the measured value of U(x, t) has been inserted [46].
+This example shows the application of the FT in a non-linear case where the distributions are strongly non-Gaussian.

-5 Applications of Fluctuation Theorems
+5. Applications of fluctuation theorems

-The Fluctuations Theorems have several important consequences such as the Jarzinsky and Crooks equalities[47, 48, 49], which are useful to compute the free energy difference between two equilibrium states using any kind of transformation[13, 15, 51, 50].
-The Hatano-Sasa[22] relations and the recently derived Fluctaution Dissipation Theorems[52] are related to FTs and are useful to compute the response of a NESS using the steady state fluctuations of the NESS.
-As we have seen the FT allows the calculation of tiny amount heat, which can be useful in many applications in aging systems [53, 54] and biological systems.
+The fluctuations theorems have several important consequences such as the Jarzynski and Crooks equalities [47]-[49], which are useful for computing the free energy difference between two equilibrium states using any kind of transformation [13, 15, 51, 50].
+The Hatano-Sasa [22] relations and the recently derived fluctuation-dissipation theorems [52, 53] are related to FTs and are useful for computing the response of a NESS using the steady state fluctuations of the NESS.
+As we have seen, the FT allows the calculation of tiny amounts of heat, which can be useful in many applications in ageing systems [54, 55] and biological systems.

 The FTs for Langevin systems can be used to measure an unknown averaged power.
-This idea has been discussed first in the context of electrical circuits [3] and in ref.[57] it has been applied for the first time to the measure of the the torque of a molecular motor.
-We discuss the method in some details in the next subsection.
+This idea was discussed first in the context of electrical circuits [3] and in [58] it was applied for the first time to the measuring of the torque of a molecular motor.
+We discuss the method in some detail in section 5.1.

-Figure 15: Molecular motor. a) Schematic diagram of a F1-ATPase molecular motor composed by a rotor $\gamma$ (radius ~ 1 nm) which rotates inside stator of radius ~ 5 nm formed by three $\alpha \beta$ subcomplexes.
+Figure 15.
+Molecular motor. (a) A schematic diagram of an F1-ATPase molecular motor composed of a rotor $\gamma$ (radius ~1 nm) which rotates inside a stator of radius ~5 nm formed by three $\alpha\beta$ subcomplexes.
 Sequential chemical reactions between the stator and the rotor produce the motion.
 The $\alpha\beta$ subcomplexes are attached to a suitably coated glass plate.
-Streptavidin is used to attach to $\gamma$ either actin filaments [58] or streptavidin-coated beads [57]. b) In order to follow the rotation of the rotor with a standard microscope a streptavidin-coated bead of radius ~ 0.5 $\mu$ m is glued to $\gamma$ subunit (drawing not to scale).
-The figures c),d) and e) (taken from ref.[57])) illustrate the results of a measure. c) Pdfs for several $\tau$ of $\Delta\theta{\tau}$ . d) Symmetry function extracted from the Pdfs of c). e) Slopes $N\Sigma(\tau)$ of the symmetry function as a function of $\tau$ .
+Streptavidin is used to attach to $\gamma$ either actin filaments [59] or streptavidin-coated beads [58]. (b) In order to follow the rotation of the rotor with a standard microscope a streptavidin-coated bead of radius ~0.5 $\mu$ m is glued to a $\gamma$ subunit (drawing not to scale).
+Parts (c)- (e) (taken from [58]) illustrate the results of a measurement. (c) The pdfs for several values $\tau$ of $\Delta\theta{\tau}$ . (d) The symmetry function extracted from the pdfs of (c). (e) Slopes $N\Sigma(\tau)$ of the symmetry function as a function of $\tau$ .
 The different colors pertain to different experimental conditions.
-Notice the convergency to an unique value of N for large $\tau$ .
-Strictly speaking in this figure the function $\Sigma(\tau)$ keeps into account also the fact that eq.27 is not necessarily valid for short times (see text)
+Notice the convergence to an unique value of N for large $\tau$ .
+Strictly speaking, in this figure the function $\Sigma(\tau)$ takes into account also the fact that equation (26) is not necessarily valid for short times (see the text).

-5.1 Measuring the power of a molecular motor
+5.1.
+Measuring the power of a molecular motor